WeGo Public Transit: WeGo Star

+In 2016, a proposed expansion of the system to Clarksville and Ashland City was unveiled.
+The project is estimated to cost $525 million.

 Expansion

-A proposed expansion of the system to Clarksville and Ashland City is projected to cost $525 million.

-Expansion

-nMotion

 WeGo and the RTA are conducting a strategic planning process called nMotion to find new and innovative ways to improve transportation in Nashville. nMotion is WeGo and the RTA's Strategic Plan, a 25-year comprehensive plan designed to meet the Nashville area's vision for transit.
 The plan will look at how the transit system works today and identify opportunities to enhance the transit system, improve service, attract and retain new riders and meet the growing needs of the Nashville region.
 Throughout the project, the public will engage in developing the blueprint of actions to make the best opportunities a reality.

 In March 2016, WeGo and the RTA began asking for input on three future scenarios for the region's transit system at community meetings.
-Each scenario presents different transit options for Davidson County and Middle Tennessee.
-At the meetings, attendees have the chance to review the scenarios and provide input on which strategies the region should consider improving its transit system.

-Cancelled and rejected projects

-The Amp (formally known as the East-West Connector)

-Mayor Karl Dean had his eyes set on a full-fledged bus rapid transit system taking passengers from West End Avenue down Broadway, across the river to East Nashville's Five Points district.
-The Amp (formally known as the East-West Connector) would have begun at Five Points in East Nashville and extends down Broadway, West End, and Harding Road to White Bridge Road.

-The difference between the AMP and the BRT Lite (at the time only available in operation along Gallatin Road and Murfreesboro Pike) is that the former would have been a full-fledged bus rapid transit system, with buses occupying exclusive lanes of traffic.

-On the afternoon of January 22, 2015, the MTA announced that it would "cease work on the Amp," though strategic planning for mass transit in the region will continue.